 a.
 Greenhaven should maintain a financial philosophy of fiscal conservatism.
 That includes a balanced budget, capital reserves, and underwriting a campaign for economic development.

 b.
 Greenhaven should always work very hard to keep costs and taxes at a minimal level.

 c.
 From the beginning, Greenhaven should focus on economic development by establishing an Office of Economic Development (included in the charter).
-Greenhaven is able to establish a Development Authority.
+Greenhaven is also able to establish a Development Authority.

 d.
 Greenhaven will have a community involvement component known as Community Area Planning Units (CAPUs) that are authorized by the Charter.
 CAPUs are to be supported by the new city.

 e.
 Finance department